Welcome to today's edition of the Rush 24-7 podcast.

 No, I think so.

-Not according to current standards.
+No, not according to current standards.

-Look at all the racially tinged comments Obama has uh made in his very brief time in the national spotlight, all five minutes of it.
+Look at all the racially tinged comments Obama has made in his very brief time in the national spotlight, all five minutes of it.

-Now, these are things he's actually said, by the way, as opposed to quotes made up out of whole cloth.
+And these are things he's actually said, by the way, as opposed to quotes made up out of whole cloth.

 But since you want to go down this road, I happen to be prepared for you.

-Our caller has just said the NFL is a racist because in Detroit they brought in the Rolling Stones rather than use a Motown group.
+Our caller has just said the NFL is racist because in Detroit they brought in the Rolling Stones rather than use a Motown group.

 Now, I wouldn't look at it that way, but some people might.